EnterpriseDB/repmgr/autofailover_quick_setup.rst

 8. Start the repmgrd daemons in all nodes

-**Note** A complete Hight-Availability design need at least 3 servers to still have a backup node after a first failure.
+**Note** A complete High-Availability design needs at least 3 servers to still have a backup node after a first failure.

 Install PostgreSQL
 ------------------

 You can install PostgreSQL using any of the recommended methods.
-You should ensure it's 9.0 or superior.
+You should ensure it's 9.0 or later.

 Install repmgr
 --------------

-Install repmgr following the steps in the README.
+Install repmgr following the steps in the README file.

 Configure PostreSQL
 -------------------